-- 4.1 In summary, the proposed development has been designed to be largely compliant with the adopted provisions of the Local Plan Policies BSC 3, BSC 4 and Villages 5 and will deliver an inclusive and mixed community in accordance with central Government objectives. - 4.2 The proposed development is therefore considered to be acceptable in this regard.
+- 4.1 In summary, the proposed development is policy compliant in accordance with the adopted provisions of the Local Plan Policies BSC 3, BSC 4 and Villages 5 and will deliver an inclusive and mixed community in accordance with central Government objectives. - 4.2 The proposed development is therefore considered to be acceptable in this regard.